apollographql/apollo/docs/source/intro/benefits.md

 While the GraphQL specification was first made public by Facebook in 2015, GraphQL has been a key component of their mobile application deployment since 2012.

-At Apollo, we found GraphQL to be an excellent solution to many of the problems we encountered with existing techniques and now use it to power critical infrastructure.
-Over the years, we’ve worked with the open-source community along with customers and partners of all sizes to continually bring new innovations to the open-source Apollo offerings and we're proud that those offerings are suitable for everything from startups to large-scale deployments.
+At Apollo, we found GraphQL to be an excellent solution to many of the problems we encountered with existing techniques, and now use it to power critical infrastructure.
+Over the years, we’ve worked with the open-source community along with customers and partners of all sizes to continually bring new innovations to the open-source Apollo offerings, and we're proud that those offerings are suitable for everything from startups to large-scale deployments.

 In addition to our own experience, we have received extensive feedback, contributions and support from enterprise customers who are actively using Apollo GraphQL in production.
 A few of our most public and notable case-studies are: